 Further, home inspections are standard when buying or selling a residential or commercial property.
 You may need a roof certification letter if you are selling or refinancing your house or commercial property.
 A roof certification letter describes the general condition of your roof and estimates its lifespan.

-At Metro City Roofing, we provide roof certifications for customers and real estate professionals.
+At Metro City Roofing, we provide roof certifications for customers and insurance agents.

 A home inspector should be able to advise whether your roof needs to be replaced.
 A professional roofer is specially trained to look at different roof materials and can advise if your roof needs immediate roof replacement or roof repair, preventative maintenance, and life expectancy before you will need to replace it.